#Throwback Thursday: Seahawks Through The Years

 Coach Mike Holmgren started with the Seahawks in 1999 and led them to a second division title.

 In 1998, another awesome thing happened—Blitz officially became the mascot of the team.
 Right before the 2005 season, an augur hawk named Taima would lead the team out of the tunnel.
 What a smart bird!

 Photo courtesy of: Washington State House Republicans and Raffi Asdourian

 Speaking of 2005, the Seahawks had a great season and made it to Super Bowl XL.
 Unfortunately, they lost against the Pittsburgh Steelers.
-Apparently, this loss went down in history as a top 10 controversial loss due to a referee call.
+This loss went down in history as a top 10 controversial loss due to a referee call.

 Let's fast forward some more to how the momentum from 2010 and 2012 playoffs in addition to some big wins led our beloved 'Hawks to come back with a boom and a bang last year.
-The boom—huge victories against the Carolina Panthers, Buffalo Bills, New Orleans Saints, and SF 49ers followed by half a dozen 'Hawks players (Russell Wilson, Max Unger, Marshawn Lynch, Richard Sherman, Earl Thomas, and Cam Chancellor) named to the Pro Bowl.
-The bang—Seahawks win their first Super Bowl against the Denver Broncos on February 2, 2014 in icy cold Jersey weather.
+The boom—huge victories against the Carolina Panthers, Buffalo Bills, New Orleans Saints, and SF 49ers followed by half a dozen 'Hawks players (Russell Wilson, Max Unger, Marshawn Lynch, Richard Sherman, Earl Thomas, and Kam Chancellor) named to the Pro Bowl.
+Then bang—Seahawks win their first Super Bowl against the Denver Broncos on February 2, 2014 in icy-cold New Jersey weather.
 What a team!

 Photo credits: Anthony Quintano/flickr.com